We’ll get to the sex therapist shortly. Our first port of call is sex callers at Lifeline.

 I was worried about a more subtle type of sex caller.
 The ones that present as non-sex callers.

 Typically they spin a plausible, often tragic story, that slowly hooks the counselor into the call.
 As the call progresses, sexual content slowly creeps into the story.
 By then the counselor is likely to be emotionally involved and consequently slower to recognize the ‘red flags’ of a sex caller.

 Essentially, this type of sex caller tries to groom the telephone counselor for sexual abuse.

 My fear was the yuck factor.
 The fear of feeling tricked, fooled, and used, by a sex caller.

-Upon completion of our training, we got on the phones.
+Eventually our training was complete.
+We got on the phones.
 We faced our worst fears.

 A fellow trainee did get a suicide call as her first call.
-She had lots of support and she coped fine.
+She also got lots of support and she coped fine.